library(nhanesA)

 The slope of the regression model (i.e., the estimate for the female dummy indicator) is, as usual, the predicted change in the outcome (i.e., SBP) for a one-unit increase in the predictor (i.e., female).
 Therefore, we can interpret this as the expected difference in SBP for females as compared to males.
 An increase of one unit for the female dummy indicator means contrasting a female (1) to a male (0).
 This means that the average SBP for females is 3.0 units higher than the average SBP for males.

-The equation from the fitted regression models may be written as follows:
+The equation from the fitted regression model is written as follows:

 Further, we can solve for the predicted (i.e., average) SBP for each group by plugging in a 1 for female for female participants and a 0 for female for male participants.